About Jensuya Belly Dance

 "If there were only one thing that I could teach you, show you, inspire you to do, it would be this—embrace your fear, then dance with it." —Jensuya

 Jensuya Belly Dance is the performance and teaching company of Jennifer "Jensuya" Carpenter-Peak and Robert Peak.
 With a focus on dance and music of the Near East and Mediterranean regions, the company entertains and teaches Middle Eastern music, belly dance, folk dance, and culture through public and private performances, online courses, workshops, YouTube videos, and education programs.
 TarabRaqs Mid East Arts Education is the school division of Jensuya Belly Dance.

-The Berkeley Springs, West Virginia, company has been featured twice (with family band TarabRaqs.com and Jensuya Belly Dance) in documentaries by U.S. Government-funded Middle East Broadcast Network (AlHurra and Elsaha), featured by the American-Arab Anti-Discrimination Committee (ADC.org) at the 2012 National Convention, and headlined four consecutive years at the American Turkish Association (atadc.org) Turkish Festival (TurkishFestival.org) in Washington, D.C.
+The Berkeley Springs, West Virginia, company has been featured twice, with band TarabRaqs and Jensuya Belly Dance, in documentaries by U.S. Government-funded Middle East Broadcast Network (AlHurra and Elsaha), featured by the American-Arab Anti-Discrimination Committee at the 2012 National Convention, and headlined four consecutive years at the American Turkish Association Turkish Festival in Washington, D.C.

 “Your enthusiasm for music and dance inspires others in many ways.
 Never forget that.
 Keep reaching out to help people to understand the Middle Eastern culture.” —Julie W.

 “From xenophobia to xenophilia—dancing to connect people, art, history and culture.”

 Our mission at Jensuya Belly Dance and TarabRaqs Mid East Arts Education is to help people find connection within the diversity of living in a multicultural world through appreciating and learning the arts and traditions of a culture that may not already be familiar to us.